-As described in note 9, the Company has \$100.0 million of available debt facility which improve the Company's access to liquidity to fund operations and acquisitions as required.
-Any loan repayments are calculated to be protective of the Company's liquidity position and if drawn, the Corporate Facility would be repaid from the proceeds of dividends received from Prime, while ensuring the Company preserves a sufficient minimum cash balance to conduct operations.
+On July 16, 2021, the Company completed a new Corporate Facility for \$160.0 million with a three-year term, of which \$98.0 million was drawn on July 30, 2021, to repay its Term Loan, as described in note 9.
+The loan was fully repaid by November 30, 2021, and in January 2022, the Company agreed a number of amendments to the Corporate Facility, including increasing the available amount to \$100.0 million.
+These amendments improve the Company's access to liquidity to fund operations and acquisitions as required.
+The loan repayments are calculated to be protective of the Company's liquidity position and if drawn, the Corporate Facility would be repaid from the proceeds of dividends received from Prime, while ensuring the Company preserves a sufficient minimum cash balance to conduct operations.